 Notes

-• Chia Seeds: If whole, blend to a powder for a smoother texture.
+- Chia Seeds: If whole, blend them into a powder for a smoother texture.

-• Bean Dryness: Thoroughly drying beans prevents mushy sausages.
+- Bean Dryness: Thoroughly drying beans prevent mushy sausages.

 Frequently Asked Questions